 This glorious epoch of Prague’s expansion and boom was followed by a period of economic depression and religious conflicts between the Catholics and the Reformists fighting to reform the Catholic Church.
 At the head of this reformist movement was Jan Hus (also known as John Huss), a religious thinker, reformer and priest (the Bethlehem Chapel).
 During this period, many churches and secular houses were burnt down.

 In 1619, a revolt of Bohemian aristocracy against Emperor Ferdinand 11 of Habsburg started the so-called Thirty Year’s War.
-But the Czech army was destroyed in the Battle of the White Mountain in 1620 (the White Mountain is nowadays a part of Prague) and a year later, 27 leaders of the revolt were executed at the Old Town Square in Prague.
-A difficult period of discrimination followed in which religious tolerance was abolished, all the non-Catholic population was persecuted and the country was being Germanized.
-The persecution was led by the Jesuits who had many churches in Prague rebuilt in Baroque style.
+But the Czech army was destroyed in the Battle of the White Mountain in 1620 (the White Mountain is nowadays a part of Prague), and a year later, 27 leaders of the revolt were executed at the Old Town Square in Prague.
+A difficult period of discrimination followed in which religious tolerance was abolished, all the non-Catholic population was persecuted, and the country was being Germanized.
+The persecution was led by the Jesuits, who had many churches in Prague rebuilt in Baroque style.
 They also built many new ones.
 This period is known among the Czechs as the Dark Age.
 Perhaps only infrequent visits by Wolfgang Amadeus Mozart brightened the mood of people in the 18th century.
-Since this time, Prague was not longer the seat of the Habsburg empire and it started to lose its dominant position in Europe.
+Since this time, Prague was no longer the seat of the Habsburg empire, and it started to lose its dominant position in Europe.
 The situation changed in the second part of the 19th century – this period is known as the Czech National Revival period.
-Many important Prague’s buildings were constructed at that time, for instance the National Muzeum, The National Theatre, Rudolfinum or the Municipal House.
+Many important Prague’s buildings were constructed at that time, for instance, the National Muzeum, The National Theatre, Rudolfinum or the Municipal House.

 In 1918 Prague became again the capital of the newly formed state.
-A short period of so called ‘the First Republic” gave Prague many remarkable buildings.
-Many world-wide known persons were born (or lived) in Prague.
-They were not only monarchs, but also artists and scientists.
+A short period of so-called ‘the First Republic” gave Prague many remarkable buildings.
+Many worldwide known persons were born (or lived) in Prague.
+They were not only monarchs but also artists and scientists.
 Among the best known are Charles IV, Rudolf 11, Rabbi Low, Franz Kafka, Bedřich Smetana, Antonin Dvořák, Alfons Mucha, Jaroslav Hašek or Jaroslav Seifert.